dcepelik/ctrie/README.md

 Serious limitations:

- - You can only insert strings and use the membership test to tell if the string is present in the trie or not.
-There's no way to associate custom data with the key.
  - I never needed deletion, so I never implemented it.

 I'll add missing features when I need them.
 If you need them earlier, please send